randomboi404/HyprDE/README.md

 -->

 Please reboot after the install script completes and takes you to the SDDM login screen (or black screen) for the first time.
-For more details, please refer to the [installation wiki](https://github.com/HyDE-Project/HyDE/wiki/installation).
+For more details, please refer to the original project's [installation wiki](https://github.com/HyDE-Project/HyDE/wiki/installation).

 <div align="right">
   <br>